Luke0094/A-Better-Way-Through-Internet/README.md

 *This step will import various user scripts such a " Ultra Popup Blocker" and few other useful script*

-**Known bugs: if you want to download files from Google Drive click the tampermoneky icon, click on Ultra Popup Blocker and select "excude drive.google.com"**
+**Known bugs: if you want to download files from Google Drive click the tampermoneky icon, click on Ultra Popup Blocker and select "exclude drive.google.com"**

 *What else is included:*